nicholasatyahadi/Time-Series-Dataset-Extrapolation/README.md

 ## How to Extrapolate
 Here are a few things to keep in mind while creating an extrapolation method for the dataset:
 * Data characteristics: The trend or distribution of the dataset.
+* Data cleaning: Making sure the dataset contains the appropiate values
 * Correlation between values, especially in multivariate dataset.
 * Standard deviation or Margin of Error (MOE) of the dataset.